acsicuib/MARIO/README.md

 700,0,7,1,9,0
 ```

 - movements.txt is a CSV file.
 It has all the handovers of each user(taxi).
 DES represents the identifier of the user in the simulation.
-You can include information about this user (DES) in *Results* files.
+Thus, you can link this information of the user (DES) with the requests traces in the simulator ( *Results* files).
 ```csv
 taxi,DES,time,nodeSRC,nodeDST
 taxi_122,9,0,none,n3lt7ln6